timurrrr/ft86/mods/arbs.md

 The numbers were calculated based on the manufacturer's claims such as "+123% stiffness compared to stock (2013-2016 OEM bar)".
 Please let me know if you can find more trustworthy numbers!
-Also other contributions to this page are very much welcome.
+Other contributions to this page are also very much welcome.

 Each list is ordered roughly from the softest to stiffest options.
 All values